-The Group recognises a loss allowance for expected credit losses ("ECL") on trade receivables and other receivables and deposits.
+The Group recognises a loss allowance for expected credit losses ("ECL") on financial assets measured at amortised cost.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.